KaliRani/connecteddreamsC-support/README.md

 - curation and keepsake formation, and
 - device communication via Bluetooth or HTTP depending on user preference.
 Matter connectivity coming with future releases.

-The app runs entirely on-device and does not transmit personal data.
-The app uses Bluetooth to communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, as part of user-configured routines.
-Users may also connect other Bluetooth devices for wellness or health-related tracking.
-We do not collect, store, or transmit personal data.

 Support Contact